dust765/ClassicUO_old/README.md

 hue impassable tiles

-transparent / invisible house by Z level
+transparent / invisible house and items by Z level from player

 # commands